Lunar: Sanposuru Gakuen: Remake

 Several enhancements were made to the game to take advantage of the capabilities of the more powerful hardware.
-While the first game was limited to the hardware restrictions of the Game Gear, the new Saturn version boasts a larger color palette, more sophisticated music and sound effects, and the ability to handle full-motion animated sequences placed sporadically throughout the story.
+While the original game was limited to the hardware restrictions of the Game Gear, the new Saturn version boasts a larger color palette, more sophisticated music and sound effects, and the ability to handle full-motion animated sequences placed sporadically throughout the story.
 The use of a Saturn memory card could also ensure more save slots.
 The first-person perspective battle interface of the Game Gear version is replaced by a simplified version of the signature Lunar battle system.
 Character sprites are visible on the battlefield and animations for spells and attacks have been considerably upgraded.
 A number of multi-character combination attacks have been added as well.